shahidzain67/av-stpa/STPA/level-2/level-2-requirements.md

 # Level 2 Requirements

-**REQUIREMENT REQ-1: Physical brake actuators must be designed must be designed and tested to be operationally reliable**
+**REQUIREMENT REQ-1: Physical brake actuators must be designed and tested to be operationally reliable**

 **REQUIREMENT REQ-2: The battery / alternator power system must be designed and tested to be operationally**